 I know this film cut is before this season.
 DeAndre Baker gave Baker Mayfield fits in the College Football Playoff game where Georgia beat Oklahoma in double overtim leading up to the 2018 NFL Draft when Baker went first overall.
-DeAndre Baker played field cornerback in this game and dominated in the performance so Kansas City has to make ends meet with a DeAndre Baker and Kendall Fuller cornerback tandem for the time being.
+DeAndre Baker played field cornerback in this game and dominated in the performance.

 Aaron Rodgers gets a replacement to Randall Cobb.
 The 6-2 190 lb Dillon Mitchell had 75 receptions, 1,184 receiving yards, and 10 receiving touchdowns in 2018.
 Mitchell had a big year with some signature games against California cornerback Camryn Bynum which I have film on and another big game against Washington cornerback Byron Murphy.

 New England gets a player in the first round with Pro Bowl upside.
 If Noah Fant is our only tight end with a Pro Bowl grade can you really blame us for giving quarterback Tom Brady another weapon.